Major in Chinese

 We expect Chinese majors to be able to:

-- Speak comfortably and clearly in Chinese about a broad range of topics of personal and specialized interests
+- Communicate with ease and confidence in Chinese on a broad range of topics of personal and specialized interests

-- Write coherently in Chinese on informal and formal topics using the appropriate stylistic register
+- Write coherently in Chinese on informal and formal topics to meet personal and academic needs

-- Read and comprehend various types writing such as news headlines, short essays, public signs, and advertisements with the aid of dictionaries and other resources
+- Read and comprehend a variety of written texts such as essays, news articles and short stories with the aid of dictionaries and other resources

-- Analyze and discuss coherently in English Chinese literary and cultural works
+- Analyze and discuss in English representative Chinese literary and cultural works in their social, historical, and theoretical contexts

-- Write logically and clearly in English about Chinese literary and cultural traditions
+- Write logically and clearly in English about representative Chinese literary and cultural works

 Courses in Chinese Language